 The City’s capital investment program will make sure that existing infrastructure is upgraded as necessary and that the system is expanded to meet the demands of the growing community.

 Wastewater Collection and Treatment

-The Financial plan includes a ten year program to upgrade and expand the City’s Wastewater Treatment Plant to ensure both that the current high effluent quality standards continue to be met and that all wastewater from future growth in the City can receive treatment.
+The financial plan includes a 10-year program to upgrade and expand the City’s wastewater treatment plant to ensure that the current high effluent quality standards continue to be met and that all wastewater from future growth in the City can receive treatment.

 A financial analysis has been completed for both the water and sewer systems.
 The current rate structure is adequate for both timely system maintenance as well as timely replacement of ageing elements such as water mains and sewers.